joetucek/sipopama/README.md

 Clearly this is a work in progress.
 However, it does 2 things:

   1. it takes a user supplied password and does proper salted key derivation, lik	e you would hope a website was doing
   2. it takes the derived key, and transforms it into a more friendly representation to supply to a webpage

 This allows you you have unique passwords per site.
-This overall is very similaqr to Alan Karp's "Site Password" (see http://shiftleft.com/mirrors/www.hpl.hp.com/personal/Alan_Karp/site_password/index.html), but updated for more modern crypto and UI.
+This overall is very similar to Alan Karp's "Site Password" (see http://shiftleft.com/mirrors/www.hpl.hp.com/personal/Alan_Karp/site_password/index.html), but updated for more modern crypto and UI.